cyber1998/basic-redis-app/README.md

 4. Go to `localhost:5000/index` and paste a link in the text box.
 5. Hit submit and see the results appearing in a while!

+INFO: If you want to view your queued jobs, open a terminal and type `rq-dashboard`.
+Go to the link (usually `http://0.0.0.0:9181/` printed in the terminal to have a look at your job queues.

 ## Running Tests

 Ensure your virtual environment is activated.
 Then: